Consensys/verax-documentation/developer-guides/using-the-sdk.md

 # 🛠 Using the SDK

 {% hint style="danger" %}
-Please be advised that the SDK is currently under development is not currently available.
+Please be advised that the SDK is currently under development and is not currently available.
 This documentation is a work in progress and is being continually revised.
 {% endhint %}

 ## Installation